ajLapid718/TTP-PIS-Summer-2020-Assignment-0-Fundamentals-Of-JavaScript/12-fizzBuzz/fizzBuzz.md

 The test suite (`fizzBuzz.test.js`) is ultimately designed to verify four core features and expectations:

 1) The value of your output should be an `array`
-2) The size of your output array is determined by and should be equivalent to the the difference between `end` and `start`, offset by one
+2) The size of your output array is determined by and should be equivalent to the difference between `end` and `start`, offset by one
 3) The output array will contain numbers and/or strings that adhere to the four conditions of fizzBuzz stated in the prompt
 4) In defending against hard-coding, any and all well-formed arguments will lead to sufficient coverage of core feature/expectation #3 (**note**: see the respective test suite for more information)